-It's also important to remember that the entire insurance risk management program, and not just the D&O insurance side of things, needs to be ready for public company scrutiny post-IPO.
+It's also important to remember that the entire insurance risk management program, and not just the D&O insurance, needs to be ready for public company scrutiny.
 You don't want to have gone public only to find out that your cyber liability coverage is inadequate, your international insurance placements are out of compliance, and the like.
-These are important items to address well before you have filed your first S-1.
+These are important items to address well before you have filed your registration statement with the SEC.